IvAnastasia/CodeFixAgent/README.md

 2. **Action Generation**: The LLM generates multiple concrete fix options (MCQA)
 3. **Binary Uncertainty Classification**: Each fix option is labeled as either:
    - **"certain"**: The model is confident this fix will correctly address the bug
-   - **"uncertain"**: The model is not confident or the fix is risky
+   - **"uncertain"**: The model is not confident and the fix is risky
-4. **Selective Application**: Only fixes marked as "certain" are applied to the code
+4. **Fixing Code**: Only fixes marked as "certain" are applied to the code

-This approach allows the agent to be conservative: it only makes changes when confident, reducing the risk of introducing new bugs.
+This approach only makes changes when LLM is confident, reducing the risk of introducing new bugs.

 ## Implementation